-A Facility-wide set of monitoring wells and piezometers (187) is scheduled for measurement of groundwater levels in 2019.
-Measurement locations are shown on Exhibit 1.
+A Facility-wide set of monitoring wells and piezometers (187) is scheduled for measurement of groundwater levels in 2020.
+Measurement locations are shown on Exhibit 1 and summarized in Table 3-2.
 Water level data will be used to evaluate groundwater elevation trends as described in Section 2.1.
-This data will also be used in combination with surface water flow and elevation data to provide information to develop groundwater potentiometric surface maps, to monitor groundwater/surface water interactions on a seasonal basis, to assess the potential impact of seasonal variability on flow directions and surface water gain/loss, and to refine future monitoring programs (CAMPs).
-Monitoring well static water level measurement will be supplemented by measurement of water levels in residential wells (subject to access limitations) during the residential well monitoring events described in Section 3.1.4.
+This data will also be used in combination with surface water flow and elevation data to develop groundwater potentiometric surface maps and to monitor groundwater/surface water interactions on a seasonal basis.
+Water levels will be measured in residential wells where access permits during the residential well monitoring events described in Section 3.1.4.